kermitt2/grobid/doc/Notes-grobid-developers.md

 + create a github release: the easiest is to use the GitHub web interface

-+ do something to publish the Java artefacts... currrently just uploading them on AWS S3
++ do something to publish the Java artefacts... currently just uploading them on AWS S3

 + you're not done, you need to update the documentation, `Readme.md`, `CHANGELOG.md` and end-to-end benchmarking (PMC and bioRxiv sets).